Fios-Quest/YouTube-Scripts/src/iriss/011-common-traits-part-1.md

 # Common Traits

-The Rust standard library itself provides a huge number of traits.
+The Rust standard library _itself_ provides a huge number of traits.

-Today we're going to discuss some of what I think are the most important to be aware of.
+We're going to discuss some of what I think are the most important to be aware of.

+Whether that's because:
-Whether that's because you'll want to implement them yourself, you'll want to consume types that implement them, or they have interesting knock on effects you should be aware of.
+- you'll want to implement them yourself
+- you'll want to consume types that implement them
+- or they have interesting knock on effects you should be aware of

 As ever, this series is accompanied by a free book, check the description for a link straight to this chapter.

-My name is Daniel, welcome to IRISS.
+My name is Daniel, welcome to iris.

 ---

-As it happens, there are a _lot_ of really great Traits in the Rust standard library, so I'm splitting this video into three.
+As it happens, there are a _lot_ of really great Traits in the Rust standard library, so many that I'm splitting this video into three.

 This time we'll discuss: Markers, Derivables and Error Handling traits

-Next time we'll discuss: Converters, Referencing and Dereferncing traits and one other trait that didn't quite fit into any other category.
+Next time we'll discuss: Converters, Referencing and Dereferencing traits and one other trait that didn't quite fit into any other category.

 Then we're going to have a break to talk about collections, before coming back to talk about the Iterator traits.

-Before we dive in to todays traits, I want to quickly cover something we didn't mention in the last chapter.
+Before we dive in to today's traits, I want to quickly cover something we brushed over in the last video.

 ## Required and Provided Methods

 Traits can not only define the header for methods you need to provide yourself, but they can also define methods with default behaviour that you can optionally override.

-We call the methods you need to write _Required_ and the ones you can optionally override _Provided_.
+We call the methods you need to write _Required_ and the ones with default behaviour _Provided_.

-For example, in the last chapter we defined the trait `Animal` like this:
+🦀 For example, in the last video we defined the trait `Animal` like this

-In this case, `get_name` doesn't have a body, so anyone implementing `Animal` for their type must write it themselves.
+🦀 In this case, `get name` doesn't have a body, so anyone implementing `Animal` for their type must write it themselves.

-This is a _Required_ method.
+🦀 This is a _Required_ method.

-If, instead, we were to write some default functionality, this becomes a _Provided_ method which implementors of the Animal trait can choose whether they want to override or to use as is
+🦀 If, instead, we were to write some default functionality, this becomes a _Provided_ method which implementors of the Animal trait can choose whether they want to override or to use as is

 It's up to you to decide when it makes sense to provide default behaviour.

-In the case of `Animal::get_name`, this default behaviour isn't really "providing' anything meaningful, I think keeping it a Required method, with no default behaviour, is the right way to go.
+🦀 In the case of `Animal get_name`, this default behaviour isn't really "providing" anything meaningful, I think keeping it a Required method, with no default behaviour, is the right way to go.

 ## Markers

-Markers are special traits that describe intrinsic properties of types, that is they relate to what you might call the core essence of the type.
+Markers are special traits that describe intrinsic properties of types, that is, they relate to what you might call the core essence of the type.

 That might not make much sense right now but don't worry, it will.